Procedures at Stamford Hospital—What to Expect

 - Follow-up care—Expect a call 24 hours after your procedure.
 We'll ask how you're feeling and answer any questions.

-- Wear a cloth face covering or surgical mask at all times when indoors and when outdoors unless you can exercise social distancing.
+Wear a cloth face covering or surgical mask at all times when indoors at our facilities.

 Practice Hand Hygiene